Classic EM Tutorial, Part I

 necessary, and vice versa, to allow docking of maps to maps or

-is docked to the low-resolution density by the corresponding codebook
+is docked to the low-resolution density using matchpt.
+The resulting

-vectors.
-The resulting docked complex can be inspected using the
+docked complex can be inspected using the external

 graphics program.